 An led lantern is so useful and so inexpensive that it doesn’t make any sense not to add one to your list of budget car camping gear.
-Buy a lantern that can also be used like a flashlight and you’ll have a multi-purpose light to use throughout your camping trip.
+Buy a lantern that can also be used as a flashlight and you’ll have a multi-purpose light to use throughout your camping trip.

 Lighting Option 1 – $9.00

 Another option would be to buy an inexpensive led tent light.
 You can find these at stores like Wal-Mart for less than $10.00.
-These lights are great for hanging in your tent, and are small enough to flip sideways to use as a flashlight.
+These lights are great for hanging in your tent and are small enough to flip sideways to use as a flashlight.

 Lighting Option 2 – $5.00